 For all of \texttt{Conv2D}s, the convolution kernel~(filter) moves one pixel rightwards or downwards on a 2-D image between two successive applications of the kernel.
 The kernel size and the number of kernels for each \texttt{Conv2D} layer can be inferred from the difference in the image dimensions between the layer's input and output.
 The first \texttt{Conv2D} in the first branch on the left, for instance, has 512 kernels of size (3,~3)~(height, width) that convert the input of (118,~118,~5) into the output of (116,~116,~512) without padding~(without adding zeros to the boundary of the image).
 For all of the last layers of the five branches, padding is used such that the dimensionality of channels is maintained.
 The network contains 6.79 million trainable parameters in total.

-The data involved in the training process includes 2.4 million samples\footnote{To clarify, a sample consists of a single hyperspectral cube of $100\times100\times5$~(output) and the corresponding CTIS image~(input). }, created in three different ways: {\it full cropping}, {\it sparse cropping}, and {\it blank} images.
+The data involved in the training process includes 2.4 million samples\footnote{To clarify, a sample consists of a single hyperspectral cube of $100\times100\times5$~(output) and the corresponding CTIS image~(input). }, created in three different ways: {\it full cropping}~(1.1 million), {\it sparse cropping}~(1.1 million), and {\it blank} images~(0.2 million).

 The {\it full cropping} image sample is created by taking {\it all} of 30401 possible cropped hyperspectral cubes of size $100\times100\times5$, given a $200\times400\times5$ hyperspectral cube~(one with five specific wavelengths chosen from the original $200\times400\times216$ with 216 wavelengths).
-We repeat the process for several of randomly selected cubes of $200\times400\times5$.
+We repeat the process for multiple randomly selected cubes of $200\times400\times5$.
 Note that the process of synthesizing a CTIS image by choosing at random 5 out of 216 spectral channels is to increase the spectral variation on the training data.
 Therefore, the network can see more samples, given the $200\times400\times216$ hyperspectral cube recorded by our pushbroom system.
 As different spectral combinations with different frequencies have distinctive shifts instead of the fixed 1, 3, 5, 7, 9 pixels, some training samples do not correspond to physical scenarios.
 However, our aim is to investigate if the network can reconstruct hyperspectral cubes from a variety of CTIS images given a large amount of training data despite some of the samples being unphysical.